Tax Residency Certificate: Your Golden Ticket to Lower Indian TDS

 Validity: Per tax year

 HMRC takes the longest of any major country.
-Apply via the Government Gateway online, or send form CISC5 by post.
+Apply via the Government Gateway online, or send form CISC6 (the individual UK certificate of residence form) by post.
 The online route is faster but still takes 6-8 weeks.

 Plan ahead: if you need the TRC for the Indian financial year ending March 31, apply in January at the latest.